mrpillis/portfolio/_posts/2023-11-01-plant-tracker.markdown

 *Department of Horticulture, Virginia Tech, USA*

 > **Max Esterhuizen**
-> *"The Sound of Plants Dancing."* Virginia Tech News.
+> *"The Sound of Plants Dancing."* [Virginia Tech News](https://news.vt.edu/articles/2023/06/research-pepper-plant-sound.html)

 > **Katherine Hafner**
-> *"Virginia researchers are studying ‘the sound of plants dancing’ to better the future of agriculture."* The Virginian-Pilot.
+> *"Virginia researchers are studying ‘the sound of plants dancing’ to better the future of agriculture."* [The Virginian-Pilot](https://www.pilotonline.com/2023/06/07/virginia-researchers-plants-dancing-sound/)

 <blockquote>
   <p>